airrickdunfield/beat-tapes/README.md

 #### Frontend (in `/web`)
 - `npm run dev`: Start the frontend development server.
 - `npm run build`: Build the frontend for production.
-- `npm run preview`: Preview the production build.

 ---

 ### Author

 This project was built by **Airrick Dunfield** as part of the MDIA 4294 course.
-It demonstrates the integration of React, Express, and MySQL to create a full-stack CRUD application.